 This is located below the WordPress SEO box but is only activated by clicking screen options in the top right and checking it off.
 Once enabled, just place your first paragraph in there.

-At the very bottom is a source box.
+Below the body section is a source box.
 Please put in the name of your source and the URL and hit save.

 Congrats, you’ve now finished your first post.
 Now on to Basecamp…